 We offer initial case assessments by email or phone free of charge.
 We also offer in-person consultations for one-hundred dollars.
 The consultation fee may be applied towards your total balance if you initiate a representation with the Firm within three months of your consultation.
 Our case representation fee structure is outlined below.

 Our services are typically provided on an hourly basis.
-Our rates are highly competitive, and are currently in the range of two-hundred twenty-five to three-hundred twenty-five dollars per hour, depending on the relative experience level of the attorney.
+Our rates are highly competitive, and are currently in the range of two-hundred twenty-five to three-hundred fifty dollars per hour, depending on the relative experience level of the attorney and the nature of the work.
 In cases where several attorneys are working on your legal matter, you will be billed at the applicable rate of each attorney working on your matter.
 Your monthly invoice will reflect the amount of time each attorney spent on your case, billed in six-minute increments.

 Discounted Recurring Rates